 Accommodation in a 3* pension/hotel in Baia Mare, breakfast included.

 In the morning, breakfast buffet at the hotel.
 After breakfast drive to Sapanta and visit the Merry Cemetery, unique in the world, amazing due to its originality.
 The wooden crosses, sculptured and painted by craftsman Stan Patras, turned it into an authentic museum.
 The colours of the crosses and the humorous texts on them capture for eternity the essential episodes of life and show the strength of the Romanian spirit, which do not fear of death.

 After that, we will cross the Carpathian Mountains to Bucovina, the famous region in the north-east of Romania.
 The "Painted Monasteries" is the major Moldavian destination, because of the vivid and animated frescoes on their church walls.
 These depict Biblical and other scenes, designed in sequences almost like strip cartoons to educate the local people in the Orthodox religion.
 Due to their singleness, the monasteries in Bucovina are now UNESCO protected cultural sites.
 The art historians compare their artistic value with the mural paintings of San Marco church of Venice or the church of Orvietto.
 The secret of the Moldavian painters who prepared the colors and the techniques that made the paintings incredibly resistant is still a mystery.

-Accommodation in Gura Humorului, in 4* pension/hotel, breakfast included.
+Accommodation in a 4* hotel in Piatra Neamt, breakfast buffet included.